 With these tools in hand, the traffic faded away and I quickly arrived at Walmart, five minutes before the MacDonald's opened.
 A group of us waited, had breakfast and tried to get warmed up.

 The last 41 miles took us via the scenic route into Anchorage.
-Glenn highway was pretty when we didn’t have to negotiate the 8″ of clean pavement between the gravel and the rumble strip.
+Glenn highway was pretty when we didn't have to negotiate the 8" of clean pavement between the gravel and the rumble strip.
 Roland and I were riding together, and pushed through the last couple of climbs over the Eagle River area.
 The last 5 miles or so were all downhill, and we cruised into the finish line at 11:34am.
-We have 26 minutes to spare!
+We had 26 minutes to spare!
 Hiroshi followed us about five minutes later, claiming the Lantern Rouge for himself.
 A wonderful ride!